 For example, one of our clients had no equity in their home and their monthly necessary living expenses equaled or exceeded their monthly income.
 In that case, the amount that the IRS was convinced that they could collect from our clients was zero.
 The IRS accepted our offer to pay $75.00 to cancel over $30,000 in taxes.

-I have been doing offers in compromises for over 20 years, since the program first began, and this is one of the most favorable times to get an offer accepted that I have experienced.
+I have been doing offers in compromises for more than 20 years since the program first began.
+Without a doubt, this is one of the most favorable times to get an offer accepted that I have experienced.
 If you want to explore this option, give me a call.

 by Norm Short, Tax and Business Law Attorney